bcdurden/appliance_poc/readme.md

 This install path will be quasi-airgapped.
 A full airgap requires a few extra steps such as image caching for Harbor that can be covered in a more advanced/complete installation process.

+Also, this install will be a full install.
+There also exists a path to install binaries only so that when the node boots, the install automatically starts without requiring the ISO mounted to USB or other media.

 ### Harvester Government

 Harvester Government is a paid product from Rancher Government Solutions (RGS).
 This includes enablement of the FIPS kernel within the immutable OS (Elemental) as well as pre-stigging of Harvester, including all the components comprising it (Elemental, RKE2, Longhorn, Multus, etc).

 Install on two main nodes via ISO.
 Ensure static addresses set including VIP.
 Minimum requirement of one network for management.
 For IO performance, ensure secondary uplink is available to offload storage replication.

+To acquire the ISO for this install, please contact RGS for details.
+The community version can also be used here instead as a PoC, but will not have all of the security features available.
+See [github releases](https://github.com/harvester/harvester/releases).
+As of this writing, the current Harvester release is 1.3.2.
+The release of 1.4.0 is emminent.

 #### Witness Node